mariohernandez/mariohernandezio/src/blog/vitejs.md

 featuredImageCreditUrl: "https://unsplash.com/@joshuaryanphoto"
 summary: "If you are searching for the next front-end build tool for your Drupal project, or any project, you need to try ViteJS. "
 ---
-Recently at my place of work we made the decision to switch our current design system to Storybook.
-We knew switching design systems also meant switching front-end build tools.
+Recently I worked on a large Drupal project that needed to migrate from Patternlab to Storybook.
+I knew switching design systems also meant switching front-end build tools.
 The obvious choice seemed to be Webpack, but as I looked deeper into build tools, I discovered [ViteJS](https://vitejs.dev){target=_blank rel=noopener}.

 Vite is considered the _Next Generation Frontend Tooling_, and when tested, we were extremely impressed not only with how fast Vite is, but also with its plugins ecosystem and its community support.
 Vite is relatively new, but it is pretty solid and very well maintained.
 [Learn more about Vite](https://vitejs.dev/guide/){target=_blank rel=noopener}.